Skin Illustrator Liquid 2oz - White - SIWT-2

 Sorry, we couldn't save your Wishlist.
 Please try again and contact us if you still encounter problems.

-This is a 2oz bottle.
+This is a 2oz bottle of alcohol-based liquid.

 The FX Palette Liquids are designed for just about any injury or illness imaginable, they can simulate 1st, 2nd & 3rd degree burns, cuts, scrapes, scabs, and bruises.